Electronicks/Pocket_FSM/README.md

 };
 ```

 This reads rather easily doesn't it?
 Open is a concrete state, what more? the initial state, and it reacts to a configuration by adopting the configuration and changing to a locked state!
 Let's talk a little more about the macros: both CONCRETE_STATE and INITIAL_STATE define constructors, the first with no arguments and the second with a pimpl pointer as parameter.
-Once again visibility is handled by the macros so you don't think about it.
-The REACT macro shows up again, it is again optional but handy for a consistent signature.
+Once again visibility is handled by the macros so you don't have to bother with it.
+The REACT macro shows up again, and it is still optional but handy for a consistent signature.
 Just remember the event parameter it called e and is non-const reference.
 Changing state is as easy as invoking the templated function.
 This state is not concerned with other kind of events, so the default reaction will suffice.
 On to the other states.

 ```c++
 class Locked : public SafeState